Architecture

 Core building blocks

-Plugins: hooks for persistence and transforms.
+Plugins: 8 lifecycle hooks for extensibility.

 What “fitness” can be